-30) The development hereby permitted shall not commence until details of green roofs to the cycle and bin storage areas have been submitted to, and approved in writing by, the Council.
 The approved scheme shall be implemented in accordance with the approved details prior to first use of the development hereby permitted, and thereafter permanently retained.

-To ensure a satisfactory external appearance and ensure that surface water runoff is managed in a sustainable manner, in accordance with Policies CC2, CC3, DC1 and DC2 of the Local Plan (2018) and Policy 5.13 of the London Plan (2016).
+To ensure a satisfactory external appearance and ensure that surface water runoff is managed in a sustainable manner, in accordance with Policies CC2, CC3, DC1 and DC2 of the Local Plan (2018).

-31) Prior to commencement of above ground works in the development a Ventilation Strategy Report to mitigate the impact of air pollution shall be submitted to and approved in writing by the Local Planning Authority.
+22) Prior to commencement of above ground works in the development hereby permitted, a Ventilation Strategy Report to mitigate the impact of existing poor air quality for residential use (Class C3) shall be submitted to and approved in writing by the Local Planning Authority.
+This is applicable to all receptor locations where the Annual Mean Nitrogen Dioxide concentrations are equal to or exceed 30ug/m-3 and the World Health Organisation Air Quality Guideline Values (2005) for Particulate Matter (PM2.5, PM10) are already exceeded and where current and future predicted pollutant concentrations are within 5 % of these limits.
 The report shall include the following information:

-a) Details and locations of the air ventilation intake locations for C3 use class at rear roof level b) Details of non-openable windows for Habitable rooms (Bedrooms, Living Rooms) and winter gardens for C3 use class on front elevations with Uxbridge Road (A4020) and Thorpebank Road c) Details and locations of air ventilation intake location for A1/A2 use at the rear elevations d) Details and locations of ventilation extracts, to demonstrate that they are located a minimum of 2 metres away from the air ventilation intakes, openable windows, terraces e) Details of the independently tested mechanical ventilation system with Nitrogen Dioxide (NO2) and Particulate Matter (PM2.5, PM10) filtration with air intakes on the rear elevation to remove airborne pollutants.
+- a) Details and locations of the ventilation intakes at rear roof level or on the rear elevation of all residential floors - b) Details and locations of restricted opening windows (maximum 100 mm for emergency purge ventilation) for all habitable rooms (Bedrooms, Living rooms) on all residential floors - c) Details and locations of all ventilation extracts, to demonstrate that they are located a minimum of 2 metres away from the air ventilation intakes, in order to minimise the potential for the recirculation of extract air through the supply air ventilation intake in accordance with best practice guidance - d) Details of the independently tested mechanical ventilation system with Nitrogen Dioxide (NO2) and Particulate Matter (PM2.5, PM10) filtration with air intakes on the rear elevation to remove airborne pollutants.
 The filtration system shall have a minimum efficiency of 75% in the removal of Nitrogen Oxides/Dioxides, Particulate Matter (PM2.5, PM10) in accordance with BS EN ISO 10121-1:2014 and BS EN ISO 16890:2016.